ar-51/ar-51.github.io/docs/New Unreal Project/Add_a_new_character.md

 1. Locate the **AR51SDK** blueprint within your level.
 2. Navigate to the Details tab and find the **SkeletonConsumer** Component.
 3. Under **"Character Blueprints"** create a new entry in the array if necessary, or replace an existing entry with the newly created character blueprint.
 4. Rearrange the order of the characters in the array by dragging the array entries.
 This changes the loading order.
-Note that entry 0 is the default load.
+Entry 0 defines the default character loaded by the SDK.
+{: .warning }

 ![7.Add_to_SkeletonConsumer.png](/assets/images/Unreal_Engine_Add_ a_new_Character/7.Add_to_SkeletonConsumer.png)

 # Play and test
-1. Press Play to start the scene.
+1. Press **Play** to start the scene.
-2. When a new person is detected by the system your new character should instansiate within the game.
+2. The game should instantiate your new character when the system detects a new person.

 # Conclusion
 You've successfully added your character to the AR-51 SDK.